kitesurfer1404/WS2812FX/extras/WS2812FX Users Guide.md

 makes sense.

 The next three parameters are effect/mode, color and speed, which you’ve seen before.
-The last parameter is new and specifies whether to run the animation in the reverse direction.
+The last parameter is optional and specifies whether to run the animation in the reverse direction.
 It’s a boolean parameter, so it can be true or false, and applies only to effects that have a direction, like FX_MODE_COLOR_WIPE or FX_MODE_THEATER_CHASE.
 Specifying reverse=false will run the animation from